drakeor/koiz-os/README.md

 # KoiZ Operating System

 Built mostly as a pet project.
-It's an x86_64 based general operating system built in C, Rust and ASM.
+It's an x86_64 based general operating system built in C and ASM.

 It currently only runs in 32-bit since I don't have all the code setup for 64-bit.